20 Amp Variable Power Supply using LM317

 The basic regulator has a maximum current capacity of 1.5 amps. (acceptable for most cases).
-To amplify the current capacity of this regulator we place four power transistors as shown in the diagram.
+To amplify the current capacity of this regulator we place four power NPN power transistors as shown on the diagram.

 How the 20 Amp Variable Power Supply works?

-The output of the LM317 voltage regulator (pin 2) is connected to the bases of 4 power transistors bases.
+The output of the LM317 voltage regulator (pin 2) is connected to the 4 power transistors bases.
 These transistor are conected in parallel.
-The output of the 20 Amp Variable Power Supply is obtained from the junction of the 4 resistors (R2, R3, R4, R5), connected to the emitters of the 4 transitors.
+The output voltage of the 20 Amp Variable Power Supply is obtained from the junction of the 4 resistors (R2, R3, R4, R5), connected to the emitters of the 4 transitors.

 The transistor base-emitter voltage drop is between 0.6 to 0.7 volts.

-Resistors in series with each emitter are placed in order to compensate for voltage differences that may exist between the emitter voltages.
+Resistors in series with each emitter are placed in order to compensate for voltage differences that may exist among the 4 emitter voltages.